Cristianncaste18/Cristianncaste18/README.md

 ### Hi there 👋
 :man_student: 10th semester student of Science and Systems engineering at Universidad de San Carlos de Guatemala
 :cloud: AWS Certified Solution Architect - Associate
 🌱 I’m currently studying for the AWS Certified Developer - Asssociate and AWS Certified SysOps Administrator - Associate
 :whale: Fan of Docker and Kubernetes, someday I want to achieve the certifications CKDA y CKA.
+⚡ Fun fact: I'm a fan of the tv series. :dragon_face::fire:

 <!--
 **Cristianncaste18/Cristianncaste18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.